StitchMl/MantiMetrics/README.md

 - Merges data
 - Exports the final dataset in `.csv` format

-All based **dynamically** on the required metrics, with no need to modify the code.
+All are based **dynamically** on the required metrics, with no need to modify the code.

 ---